Zvika Greengold: Military career

 Greengold's Koah Zvika (Zvika Force) spotted tanks belonging to the Syrian Army's 51st Independent Tank Brigade, which had broken through the line and were advancing unopposed northwest along the road to Nafekh.
 Greengold's two tanks engaged the opposing T-55s, with Greengold destroying six.
 His tank was damaged, so he switched tanks and sent his original tank back for repairs.

 Then he spotted the advancing 452nd Tank Battalion.
 He engaged the enemy, taking advantage of the darkness and moving constantly to fool the Syrians into thinking the opposition was stronger than it was.
 Greengold destroyed or damaged ten enemy armoured vehicles before the confused Syrians withdrew, believing they were facing a sizable force.
 Even Greengold's superiors were deceived; as the fighting wore on, he did not dare report how weak he actually was over the radio for fear it would be intercepted.
 He could only hint "the situation isn't good".
-At a time when Zvika Force consisted of only one tank, Colonel Yitzhak Ben-Shoham, the brigade commander, assumed it to be "of at least company strength".
+At a time when Zvika Force consisted of only one tank, Colonel Yitzhak Ben-Shoham, a brigade commander, assumed it to be "of at least company strength".

-For the next 20 hours, he fought, sometimes alone, sometimes in conjunction with other tanks, displaying an uncanny knack for showing up again and again at the critical moment to tip the scales of a skirmish.
+Greengold fought for the next 20 hours, sometimes alone, sometimes in conjunction with other tanks, and displayed an uncanny knack for showing up time and time again at the critical moment to tip the scales of a skirmish.
+He had to change vehicles "half a dozen times" as his tanks were knocked out.
 At 2230, he was joined by eight or ten tanks under the command of Lieutenant Colonel Uzi Mor.
 After being briefed by Greengold, Mor ordered an advance.
 Most of his tanks were knocked out by a Syrian force; Mor was seriously wounded, Greengold's driver was killed, and Greengold's uniform caught on fire.
 Greengold took charge of one undamaged tank, while the other two carried away the wounded.
-He had to change vehicles "half a dozen times" as his tanks were knocked out.

 Greengold recalled in a 2015 Jerusalem Post article that at sunrise, he was part of a force of 14 tanks that engaged an entire Syrian armored division, "made up of some 100 tanks and 40 armored personnel carriers."
 When Nafekh itself came under attack from a fresh force of T-62s, he and others rushed over to bolster the defense.
 In a lull in the fighting, an exhausted Greengold got out of his latest tank and dropped to the ground, murmuring, "I can't anymore."

 Afterward, he claimed 20 enemy tanks destroyed; another estimate places his tally at 60.

-In 2016, Brig.
-Gen. (res.)
+In 2016, Brigadier General (res.)
 Yair Nafshi told Israeli TV that then-reporter for Bamahane Renen Schorr concocted the story of Greengold single-handedly destroying a large number of Syrian tanks.
-Schorr flatly denied Nafshi's claim and Greengold characterized the assertion as a "blood libel" motivated by "a mixture of jealousy, evil and psychological problems."
+Schorr flatly denied Nafshi's claim, and Greengold characterized the assertion as a "blood libel" motivated by "a mixture of jealousy, evil and psychological problems."